myersjo/EcoPi/Electron/EcoPi/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm run electron-start`

-Opens http://localhost:3000 (react dashboard) in electron and starts the EcoPi API.
-If run without react, electron will show a blank screen but the API will still start.
-If react is subsequently started, simply refreshing the page will display the dashboard.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>